 Inscribing properties in name of the legal heir(s)

 When the inheritance deeds are returned with the right stamps the lawyer then can take care of the correct inscription of any real estate in the name of the new owner at the Land Registry and Cadaster.
 This document will also serve to change the title holders of a bank account or a car.
 The whole process from the signing of the deeds at the notary until the end of the project takes about 3 months.
-When the legal work finally is completed, we of course provide our clients with all bills, proof of payments, original documentation and the final balance the total project.
+When the legal work finally is completed, we of course provide our clients with all bills, proof of payments, original documentation and the final balance of the total project.

 Pre-search and sale of inherited property

-However, as you can image, not all inheritance processes are the completely the same and sometimes it´s necessary to take extra steps.
-In some cases -for example if the deceased wasn´t a close relative- it´s possible that our lawyers will conduct a pre-search in the different registries to find our if the person had any unknown assets in his or her name.
+However, as you can imagine, not all inheritance processes are completely the same and sometimes it´s necessary to take extra steps.
+In some cases -for example if the deceased wasn´t a close relative- it´s possible that our lawyers will conduct a pre-search in the different registries to find out if the person had any unknown assets in his or her name.
 It´s even possible that they take care of the sale of an inherited house if the new owners don´t wish to keep it.
 In this scenario the client will receive the mentioned final balance after which we´ll transfer the proportional net amount of the inheritance to the bank account of the legal heirs.